 sudo mysql_secure_installation

-The script first prompts you for your root password, then walks through several security configurations:
+The script prompts you for your root password, then walks through several security configurations:

 - VALIDATE PASSWORD component: Enforces password complexity requirements.
-Enable this for production systems.
+Enable this for production systems to require passwords with a minimum length, mixed case, numbers, and special characters.

 - Change root password: Skip this step if you already set a strong password during installation.

-- Reload privilege tables: Answer Y to apply changes immediately.
+- Reload privilege tables: Answer Y to apply changes immediately without restarting MySQL.

 For a production server, answer Y to all prompts to apply maximum security hardening.